-In Australia, because many of our operations are situated on the coast, we invest in marine research to address potential impacts.
+In Australia, because many of our operations are situated on the coast and our value chain is dependent on marine transport, we invest in marine research to address potential impacts.

 For example, our Cape Lambert port, in Western Australia, is next to Bells Beach, a regionally significant mainland rookery for the threatened flatback turtle.
 Since 2002, we have conducted annual field work at Bells Beach, Delambre Island and other regional sites to monitor the visiting turtle populations.
 To protect these breeding grounds, we adopted measures such as feral animal control, light management and dune protection.
 We do this work in ongoing partnership with the local community, regulators and the Ngarluma people – the area’s Traditional Owners.
 Sharing the programme learnings is one way we help others support the conservation of these marine turtles.